Try adjusting your search terms

 Personal training at Stonehill involves personalized sessions designed to help individuals begin exercising, train for events, or achieve specific health and fitness goals.
 Each session lasts for 45 minutes and is tailored to meet individual needs.

 Yes, you can pair personal training with health coaching.
-This combination not only enhances your fitness journey but also offers a discount on services.
-For more details, you can call the wellness center.
+This combination not only enhances your wellness journey but also offers a discount on services.
+For more details, you call the Wellness Center at 563.690.9640.

-Stonehill offers a range of activities that promote engagement and socialization among residents.
-These may include wellness classes, social events, and recreational activities designed to enhance the quality of life.
+Stonehill offers a wide range of activities that promote engagement and socialization among residents.
+These may include exercise classes, social events, celebrations, hobbies and crafts, Mass and spiritual activities, and educational activities, and outings designed to enhance quality of life.
+View the monthly calendar of activities for the Health Center or Assisi Village to learn more.

-Stonehill offers a variety of dining options that cater to different dietary needs and preferences.
-Residents can enjoy nutritious meals prepared by professional chefs in a communal dining setting.
+Stonehill offers a variety of menu options for Health Center residents that cater to different dietary needs and preferences.
+Residents can enjoy nutritious meals prepared by our cooks in a household dining setting or in the comfort of their own room.

 Yes, Stonehill's dining services can accommodate various dietary needs, including allergies and specific nutritional requirements.
 The culinary team works closely with residents to ensure their dietary preferences are met.

-Catholic Mass at the Health Center is held from Sunday to Thursday at 10:30 am, with daily Rosary at 10:00 am Monday through Friday.
-There are also additional services like Communion Services on Fridays.
+Catholic Mass at the Health Center is held from Sunday to Thursday at 10:30 am.

 Father Gabriel Mensah supports the spiritual care of residents and families at Stonehill Communities by offering regular Mass, Reconciliation, and Anointing of the Sick.
-He also oversees other spiritual programming.
+Stonehill's Pastoral Care Committee provide additional spiritual programming.

 Yes, residents and their families can request specific spiritual care services, including prayer requests, Mass intentions, and Anointing of the Sick.
 The Pastoral Care Committee is available to assist with these requests.

 Yes, there are several volunteer opportunities available, including roles as Eucharistic Ministers, music ministry participants, and those who facilitate prayer and Bible study groups.
-Interested individuals can inquire through the Pastoral Care Committee.
+Interested individuals can inquire through the Volunteer Coordinator.

 Father Gabriel Mensah plays a crucial role in the spiritual life of Stonehill Communities by conducting regular Mass services, providing spiritual counseling, and facilitating sacraments like Reconciliation and Anointing of the Sick.

-Yes, Stonehill offers transportation services to help residents attend appointments, social events, and outings.
-This service is designed to enhance mobility and ensure residents can remain active in the community.
+Yes, Stonehill offers transportation services to help residents attend appointments and outings.

 Yes, residents are encouraged to share their suggestions for activities they would like to see on the calendar.
 The staff values resident input and strives to include activities that cater to their interests.